-My name is Mika Sutinen and I'm a Senior Database Administrator for a company called Tieto.
-I've been working in IT-industry for two decades and I've spend most of my career working with healthcare information systems.
+My name is Mika Sutinen and I'm a Cloud DBA Team Lead at the company called Nordcloud.
+I've been working in IT-industry for two decades, and I've spend most of my career working with healthcare information systems.

 I've worked with SQL Server for most of my career, starting with version 6.5 a long, long time ago.
 My other interests are high availability, everything related to performance (testing, monitoring, etc), Windows operating systems and I'm currently learning more about Azure.

 I have previously written quite a few post about how much I like the Platform-as-a-Service databases for SQL Server (and for databases in general), and I do like them quite a bit.
 But would I recommend them for all use cases and workloads?
 Heck no!
 At the moment there are some features and limitations in Azure SQL PaaS databases that, with some of hte SQL Server workloads I have seen, wouldn’t just work all that well.

 Also when we look at Azure, there’s some really cool features available for VMs that you can start using today, which are making the good old VMs an interesting option.